bTehe/OSM-vs-official-amenity/README.md

 notebooks/copenhagen_osm_accessibility_pipeline.ipynb
 ```

 The notebook is a readable runner around the scripts in `src/`.
-I kept the actual code in scripts because it is easier to rerun, test, and fix there.
+We kept the actual code in scripts because it is easier to rerun, test, and fix there.
 The notebook gives the same workflow in smaller chunks with notes.

 ## data you need